hurdad/flow-pipe/flows/README.md

 ### Invalid wiring

-If a stage has incompatible inputs or outputs, the runtime will fail fast during startup.
+If a stage has incompatible inputs or outputs, the runtime will fail

----

-## Next Steps

-Use th